cgeoga/Vecchia.jl/README.md

 approximation*](https://en.wikipedia.org/wiki/Vecchia_approximation).
 This
 library offers several features that set it apart from others in the space:
-- Because it is written in Julia, you can provide any covariance function you want (as opposed to being restricted to a list of pre-implemented models)
+- Because it is written in Julia, you can provide any covariance function you want (as opposed to being restricted to a list of pre-implemented models).
 - If autodiff works on your kernel function, it will work for the approximation (and have good parallel performance for gradients and Hessians!).
 See [BesselK.jl](https://github.com/cgeoga/BesselK.jl) for a